All Episodes

 But I have been watching this Bernie Madoff scandal unfold before my very eyes.

-For those of you who have been following it, you are well aware that lots of people where I live, Palm Beach, Florida, have either been wiped out or severely hurt, have lost a tremendous amount of their of their net worth.
+For those of you who have been following it, you are well aware that lots of people where I live, Palm Beach, Florida, have either been wiped out or severely hurt, have lost a tremendous amount of their net worth.

 But the story goes even beyond that.

-This is a community of there's three or four different palm beaches.
+This is a community of there's three or four different Palm Beaches.

-And there's the palm beach of everybody's image, and that is of old blue bloods who are about 105, who start sipping gin cocktails at 4.30 in the afternoon and still don't know that we won the Gulf War in 91 because it doesn't matter.
+And there's the Palm Beach of everybody's image, and that is of old bluebloods who are about 105 who start sipping gin cocktails at 4:30 in the afternoon and still don't know that we won the Gulf War in 91 because it doesn't matter.

 These are people that inherited family wealth from long, long, long ago.

-Uh the other, you know, there's another Palm Beach that features uh the sons and daughters of the blue bloods, who wouldn't know how to work a day in their lives if they had to, so they depend on coupon clipping and this sort of thing.
+The other, you know, there's another Palm Beach that features the sons and daughters of the blue bloods who wouldn't know how to work a day in their lives if they had to.

 I never see any of these people, by the way.

-I I only read about them, but I don't see them.
+I only read about them, but I don't see them.

 I've been suspicious of it for decades, but I have never articulated it to anyone, certainly not publicly like this, because it always seemed to be taboo because we're talking charities.